We are excited to be returning with a new three week international festival of contemporary circus.

 Executive Director

 Rhiannon completed the Clore Social – Experienced Leaders Programme (2022 – 23) and holds an MA in Arts Policy and Management.
-She is also currently Interim Strategic Lead at Misfits Theatre Company.
+She is also currently Strategic Lead at Misfits Theatre Company.

 Thea Woodrow